Donut-Studio/LocalizationSystem/README.md

 The first line (header) contains the language attributes.
 The following lines contain the key and values for each language.
 The keys must be different from each other.
+Seperate the keys with `/` to make it easier selecting them.
 Extend the file with your languages, keys and values (preferably with another application):

 | key | en | fr | ge |